bensutherland/ms_oyster_popgen/README.md

 cp 06-stacks_rx/batch_1.vcf 09-diversity_stats/
 ```

-Get sample names and then calculate genetic diversity for the hatchery and the wild samples.
+Use automated script to get sample names for each data subset, then calculate genetic diversity (Pi) for each subset with vcftools.
-The following will generate a per locus pi value for the following sets of samples:
+The script will generate a per locus pi value for the following sets of samples:
-1. Hisnit/Pendrell/Pipestem/Serpentine (not including PendrellFarm)
+1. Hisnit/Pendrell/Pipestem/Serpentine
 2. PendrellFarm
 3. Rosewall
+4. DeepBay
-4. FranceW
+5. FranceW
-5. FranceC
+6. FranceC
+7. China Farm 1 (QDC)
+8. China Farm 2 (RSC)
-6. China
+9. China Wild (QDW/Be)
-7. Guernsey
+10. Guernsey
+11. Japan
 `../ms_oyster_popgen/01_scripts/nuc_diversity.sh`

 Also obtain Fis per individual: